oskarhs/AutoHist.jl/README.md

 ## Supported criteria

-The keyword argument `rule` determines the method used to construct the histogram for both of the histogram functions.
-The rule used to construct the histogram can be changed by setting `rule` equal to a symbol indicating the method to be used, e.g. `rule=:aic`.
+The argument `rule` determines the method used to construct the histogram for both of the histogram functions.
+The rule used to construct the histogram can be changed by setting `rule` equal to a symbol indicating the method to be used, e.g. `BIC()` which yields an automatic regular histogram based on the BIC criterion.

 The default method is the Bayesian approach of [Simensen et al. (2025)](#simensen2025random), corresponding to keyword `rule=:bayes`.
 A detailed description of the supported methods can be found in the [methods documentation](https://oskarhs.github.io/AutoHist.jl/stable/methods/).

+# Contributing
+If you encounter a bug when using this software or have a feature request, then feel free to open a github issue.

+Coding contributions are also very much welcome, especially if you are looking to add a new automatic histogram rule or a new algorithm.
+To make sure that your proposed new feature is a good fit for the AutoHist package, please open a new issue to discuss how your contribution could elevate AutoHist.jl.

 ## References
 <a name="simensen2025random"></a> Simensen, O. H., Christensen, D. & Hjort, N. L. (2025).
 Random Irregular Histograms. _arXiv preprint_. doi: [10.48550/ARXIV.2505.22034](https://doi.org/10.48550/ARXIV.2505.22034)